This collection of Easter bread recipes is filled with breads families look forward to baking each spring.

 - Easter Banana Bread - made with ripe bananas and chunks of Easter candy, this is one Easter Bread Recipe you’re going to want to make all year long.

-- Hot Cross Buns - My sister's recipe which are sweet buns made with currants or raisins, marked with a cross on the top traditionally enjoyed over the Easter holidays.
+- Hot Cross Buns - My sister's recipe which are sweet buns made with currants or raisins, marked with a cross on the top enjoyed over the Easter holidays.

 Helpful Kitchen Tools